carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-The value produced is the floating point quotient of the two operands.
+The value produced is the floating-point quotient of the two operands.
-This instruction can also take any number of :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating point optimizations:
+This instruction can also take any number of :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating-point optimizations:

 Example:
 """"""""